 Spring Break or Not

 If you're going to Mexico for spring break, we have lots of resources to help you.
-Begin with our Spring Break in Mexico Travel Planner, and be sure to read our safety tips for spring break and Spring Break FAQs.
-If you'd rather avoid the madness, be sure to plan your trip with that in mind.
-Here are some tips: How to Avoid Spring Break in Mexico.
-When is spring break?
-Not all schools have their break at the same time.
-A few have spring break in February, but most take their break in March and a few in April.
+Be sure to read our safety tips for spring break and Spring Break FAQs, but if you'd rather avoid the madness, you can still enjoy Mexico this season, just be sure to plan your trip with that goal in mind, and use these tips to avoid Spring Break in Mexico.
+When exactly is spring break?
+Not all schools have their break at the same time, so the crowds last through the spring months.
+Some colleges in the United States have their holiday in February, but most take their break in the month of March and a few have their holiday in April.